programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ```

-{% include figure.html filename="en-or-agent-based-model-communication-networks-04.png" alt="This colormesh shows how many agents are present on each grid cell on a scale of 0 to 3, with lighter yellow colors indicating more agents than the darker blue colors.
-Some cells are more crowded than others!" caption="Figure 4.
+{% include figure.html filename="en-or-agent-based-model-communication-networks-04.png" alt="This shows a colormesh, a 2-dimensional grid where each cell in the grid is colored based on how many agents are present on it, on a scale of 0 to 3, with lighter yellow colors indicating more agents and darker blue colors indicating less agents.
+The figure shows that some cells are more crowded than others, but the distribution does look rather random." caption="Figure 4.
 A colormesh showing how many agents are present on each cell of our grid space" %}

 > _Bonus question 3_:
 Letters are send to direct neighbours.
 How could you implement sending letters only to agents far apart, e.g. with at least a distance of three cells? *Hint*: You will have to define a distance measure on grids, see e.g. this [tutorial on similarity measures](https://programminghistorian.org/en/lessons/common-similarity-measures#city-block-manhattan-distance).